davidmoten/rxjava2-http/README.md

 ## Design

-Interested in vanilla HTTP support for starters.
-WebSockets is a natural for this but can be blocked by corporate firewalls (mine does).
+WebSockets is a natural for this but can be blocked by corporate firewalls so this library starts with support for HTTP 1.0.

 Need API support for these actions: